camicroscope/iipImage/README.md

 ## building and running

-docker build . -t iipauth
+docker build . -t iipsrv

-docker run iipauth -d -p 4010:80
+docker run iipsrv -d -p 4010:80

 ## usage
 (include a directory of slides for iip)